Kraymer/deus_ex_tmachina/README.md

 You'll be presented the folders located in your root and home directories.
 Uncomment/remove the few folders you want to backup and save the file.
-Execute the generated shell script, you're done.
+Execute the generated shell script.
+BAM! you're done.

 [![asciicast](https://asciinema.org/a/16ng1nrhuqca2lou355f1f91c.png)](https://asciinema.org/a/16ng1nrhuqca2lou355f1f91c)